gwygonik/acModules/README.md

 ## Pick6
 8-step finger-pickin' trigger sequencer (1:6 patterned switch), with optional "Smart Riff" functionality.

 At its core, Pick6 is a simple trigger switch; with every trigger in (via **STEP**), a trigger out will be sent to one of six(6) output channels, via the polyphonic **POLY OUT** output.
 Which output channel is based on the current step in an 8-step sequence.
-Additionally, a single trigger output occurs with every non-empty step at **MONO OUT**.
+Additionally, a single-channel trigger output occurs with every non-empty step at **MONO OUT**.
 These are both in the **TRIG** section, bottom-right.

 The current pattern can be set via the **PATTERN** knob or it's connected CV input (0-10V).
 The pattern can be reset to the beginning using the **RESET** trigger input.